What MS taught me about the pandemic

 Abandoning the fantasy that things are going to go back to however they were before is the first step of figuring out how to live with an illness.
 When you do this, it becomes easier to see that while your life is certainly different, and while it may be objectively worse by some measures, it has just as much value as it did before.
 You can learn to thrive in the reality you inhabit, but first you have to admit that it’s reality.

 The Covid-19 pandemic is going to end, but that doesn’t mean that Covid is going to go away, or that your life is going to go back to what it was like in 2019.
-Many governments have shopped the idea that “vaccines will give you your life back” as a way of convincing people to get vaccinated, and while perhaps a noble lie, it’s still a lie.
-Since Covid is present in dozens of animal reservoirs, and much of the world is unvaccinated, we’re going to have regular introductions of new Covid variants into human populations.
+Many governments have shopped the idea that “vaccines will give you your life back” as a way of convincing people to get vaccinated, and while it’s true that vaccines prevent severe disease and death remarkably well, they will not magically make Covid disappear.
+Covid is present in dozens of animal reservoirs and much of the world remains unvaccinated.
+As a result, we should expect regular introductions of new Covid variants which may avoid preexisting immunity.
 Some of these will be mild, but some of them are going to cause severe disease and loss of life.

 The rest of your life is going to be lived in a world that experiences periodic Covid outbreaks, and you’re going to have to figure out a way to live in that world.
 What this looks like is going to be different for different people, but the fundamentals of the pandemic are not going to change all that much going forward, so it’s important to figure out what it looks like to you.